Recently updated on June 2nd, 2026 at 10:21 am

 Law Enforcement: Delivers Temporary Order to the Respondent

 Once a judge issues a Temporary Civil No Contact Order (CNCO), it must be officially delivered (served) to the respondent before it becomes legally enforceable.
-Until the respondent is served, law enforcement cannot enforce the order.
+Until the respondent is served, law enforcement may be unable to enforce the order against that individual.

 Step 7